BuvinJT/distbuilder/docs/QtCpp.md

 integration, i.e. `distbuilder.qt_cpp`.
 The following functions / classes can be imported from that:

 	qmakeInit()

+    qmakeArgParser()
+    qmakeArgs()

 	installDeployTools( askPassPath=None )
+	renameExe( args )

 	qmakeMasterConfigFactory( args=None )
 	qmakePackageConfigFactory( args=None )

-	qmakeArgs()
-	qmakeArgParser()
+	QtCppConfig( qtBinDirPath, exeCompiler, qmlScrDirPath=None )

 Under most circumstances, you will only need to call `qmakeInit`.
-If you wish to customize that process or recieve additional specifications from an external source (e.g. QMake), you may use the other functions to emulate what the vanilla `qmakeInit` does for you.
+If you wish to customize that process or recieve additional specifications from an external source (e.g. QMake), you may use the other functions to emulate and custom define what the vanilla `qmakeInit` does for you.

 ### qmakeInit

-This function provides the standard way to set up the mechanism to have QMake drive the build process in distbuilder.
+This function provides the standard way to set up an integration which allows QMake to drive the build process in distbuilder.
 The function receives parameters passed to the
-script externally (normally as arguments from a QMake invocation), and returns a tuple of [ConfigFactory](HighLevel.md#configfactory) objects.
+script externally (normally via a system call from QMake), and returns a tuple of [ConfigFactory](HighLevel.md#configfactory) objects.
 The first factory in the tuple is intended for use as a "master" from which to build robust multi-package distributions.
 The other, is to build the C++ program package.

-Example:

-	masterFactory, packageFactory = qmakeInit()
+Since you may wish to roll your own equivalent of this, here is the entire source for this function:

+	def qmakeInit():
+	    args = qmakeArgs()
+	    installDeployTools( args.askPass )
+	    if args.exeName: renameExe( args )
+	    return qmakeMasterConfigFactory( args ), qmakePackageConfigFactory( args )

-Note, to modify an "product" of the library, it is strongly advised that you modify the factory used to produce it, when possible, rather than creating a object with it first and then altering that.
-Changing the factory attributes can prevent the need to also regenerate nested components, which may not align as desired otherwise and could lead to subtle problems.
-While this practice is applicable to distbuilder in general, it is pointed out here because this standard Qt integration pattern directly involves the creation of factories for the client to implement, as opposed to "configuration objects" or "process objects".
+**Note:** to modify a "product" of the library, it is strongly advised that you modify the factory used to produce it, when possible, rather than creating an object with it first and then altering that.
+Changing the factory attributes can prevent the need to also regenerate *nested* components, which may not align as desired otherwise and could lead to subtle problems.
+While this practice is applicable to distbuilder in general, it is pointed out here because this standard Qt integration pattern directly involves the creation of factories for the client to implement, as opposed to Qt C++ "configuration objects" or "process objects".

+### qmakeArgParser, qmakeArgs

+If overwriting the standard `qmakeInit` function, you may call either of these functions directly, in order to subsequently call `qmakeMasterConfigFactory` and/or `qmakePackageConfigFactory`. `qmakeArgs()` directly collects the required parameters from the script arguments.
+In contrast, `qmakeArgParser` returns a raw [ArgParse](https://docs.python.org/3/library/argparse.html) object, which may be *customized* to collect additional / alternate script arguments.

 ### installDeployTools